dataset-ninja/fine-grained-polyp/README.md

 # Swin-Expand: Fine-Grained Polyp Segmentation and Classification

-Fine Grained Polyp is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+Fine Grained Polyp is a dataset for semantic segmentation, object detection, and classification tasks.